A note on torsion modules with pure embeddings: Abstract

 \section{Abstract}

 We study Martsinkovsky-Russell torsion modules \cite{maru} with pure embeddings as an abstract elementary class.
-We give a model-theoretic characterization of the pure-injective and the $\Sigma$-pure-injective modules relative to the class of torsion modules assuming that the ring is right semihereditary.
+We give a model-theoretic characterization of the pure-injective and the $\Sigma$-pure-injective modules relative to the class of torsion modules assuming that the torsion submodule is a pure submodule.
 Our characterization of relative $\Sigma$-pure-injective modules extends the classical charactetization of \cite{gj} and \cite[3.6]{zimm}.

-We study the limit models of the class and determine when the class is superstable assuming that the ring is right semihereditary.
+We study the limit models of the class and determine when the class is superstable assuming that the torsion submodule is a pure submodule.
 As a corollary, we show that the class of torsion abelian groups with pure embeddings is strictly stable, i.e., stable not superstable.

 { \thefootnote \footnote{{AMS 2020 Subject Classification: Primary: 20K10, 03C48.
 Secondary: 03C45, 03C60, 13L05.
 Key words and phrases.
 Torsion modules; Torsion abelian groups; Abstract Elementary Classes; Superstability; Stability; Relative pure-injective modules.}}}